 A great coat makes a serious style investment

 Winter is just around the corner on the Northern Hemisphere.
 Depending on the climate you live in your comfort level for the decreasing temperatures will differ.
 An Alaskan fashionista, for instance, still feels comfortable outside without a coat at 40F (5oC) at low relative humidity and calm wind, while her California or Florida sisters feel it is the right weather for their new down coats.
-Thus, it is just a rumor that the southern gals need less outerwear than the ones living up North.
+It is just a rumor that the southern gals need less outerwear than the ones living up North.
 What differs is when these women will start wearing them.
+Thus, you have to identify the best down coat for your climate zone.
+This guide lets you identify which coats you need for your lifestyle.

 Why you should care about your coat